Dr. John Day, MD, FACC, FHRS

 Since 2004, Dr. John Day has appeared as a health expert on all of the major television networks.
 For several years he had a weekly television segment on the CBS affiliate in Utah.
 Over 65,000 people now follow him through his newsletter, blog, or social media channels.

 He is a past president of the Hearth Rhythm Society, an international non-profit organization with more than 6,000 physician members in more than 70 countries.
-In 2017, Dr. Day began his three-year term as the president of the Utah Chapter of the American College of Cardiology.
+In 2020, Dr. Day finished his three-year term as the president of the Utah Chapter of the American College of Cardiology.

 Dr. John Day speaks Chinese fluently and is frequently invited to give lectures on atrial fibrillation at major medical conferences throughout the world.
-He has a passion for skiing, mountain biking, and playing basketball with his family.
-Dr. John Day and his family are very active in the community teaching people how to return to eating real food, living with more energy, and enjoying true happiness.
+He has a passion for healthy living, skiing, mountain biking, and wake surfing with his family.

 Advancement in Technologies